Sundus-AlQadi/Cybersecurity-Portfolio/README.md

 * Data extraction using response behavior and timing
 * Filter bypass using XML encoding

+Note: Some out-of-band SQL Injection labs were reviewed and marked as pending because they require Burp Collaborator / Burp Suite Professional.

 #### Authentication Vulnerabilities

 Completed labs covered: